rballester/tucker_compression/README.md

 1. Compute the **Tucker decomposition** of a volume of size I x I x I into a core of size I x I x I and 3 factor matrices.
 2. **Threshold** the core.
-3. Traverse the result in a **3D zig-zag** fashion, starting from the hot corner (most coefficients survive the thresholding around there).
+3. Traverse the result in a **3D zig-zag** fashion, starting from the hot corner (where most coefficients survive the thresholding).
 4. Encode the result as a set of **remaining values** + a set of I x I x I **bits of presence** (indicating whether each core value survived the threshold or not).
 5. **Quantize logarithmically** the remaining values.
 Quantize also the Tucker factor matrices.
 6. Compress the stream of bits-of-presence using **run-length** encoding, followed by **Huffman encoding**.